WSWO-TV: Lester White ownership

 In 1972, bankruptcy trustee Thomas Taggart sold WSWO-TV for $452,184 to Lester White.
 White owned a Springfield-based production firm, Mid-American Teleproductions, which had fed sports broadcasts to major networks; Mid-American rented studios and offices from WSWO for its own use.
 Nearly two years to the day of signing off, WSWO returned to southwest Ohio screens on June 17, 1972.
+The station began to broadcast in color when it returned to the air.
 Programming included live wrestling from the studios alongside a heavy diet of local sports programming, as well as a 10 p.m. local newscast, several ABC network shows, and two shows to be hosted by White.
 The local newscast was noteworthy for being anchored by a Black man, 21-year-old news director Oney Temple, one of the first Black news anchors in the Midwest.

 However, it took scarcely over a month for the first cutbacks to begin at the newly relaunched channel 26.
 In late July, it laid off some staff and moved its afternoon sign-on from 1:30 to 3 p.m.
 The local newscast was canceled after the August 18 edition, unable to compete with Dayton stations and having lost its news and sports directors.
 White fired more than half the staff in August, arguing they were not doing the job.

-In November 1972, WSWO-TV began producing another local newscast—this time, a 9 p.m. report hosted by Dave Shannon, who moved to Springfield from Toledo—and a local women's program, "The Rosemary Powell Show".
-By this time, however, staff was so thin that station owner White doubled as the weather presenter, and the report was panned for having old sports information; Dayton Daily News television columnist Tom Hopkins noted that TV 26 was becoming "nationally famous" for technical problems and blunders.
+In November 1972, WSWO-TV began producing another local newscast—this time, a 9 p.m. report hosted by Dave Shannon, who moved to Springfield from Toledo—and a local women's program, The Rosemary Powell Show.
+By this time, however, staff was so thin that station owner White doubled as the weather presenter, and the report was panned for having old sports information; Dayton Daily News television columnist Tom Hopkins noted that channel 26 was becoming "nationally famous" for technical problems and blunders.

 On December 2, television station WHIZ-TV in Zanesville reported the theft of $50,000 of equipment which had been taken when someone broke into the station after the close of business on Friday.
 White was arrested after police found the equipment at the WSWO offices and in a rented airplane hangar at the Springfield municipal airport.
 Local authorities also recovered in Springfield the truck that had been used to transport the equipment from Zanesville.